 We believe that the people we support should have access to a variety of activities and have access to equal opportunities.
-For this reason, we regularly hold events and parties, which allow the people we support to meet and practise the skills of socialising with others in a safe environment.
+For this reason, we regularly hold events and parties, which allow the people we support to meet and practice the skills of socialising with others in a safe environment.

 We have a number of meeting and training rooms available, which we use to accommodate team meetings, care team visits, MDT meetings and smaller training groups.
 We have held a number of training sessions here including learning disability awareness, epilepsy, medication administration and case formulations.